pefflerm/haskell-cs330/README.md

     putStrLn "Hello World"
 ```

 This code can be run two different ways.
 The first is to open a command prompt window and navigate to the directory containing the file.
-Then type ":l HelloWorld".
+Run the command `ghci`.
+Once the interpreter is running, type `:l HelloWorld`.
 The HelloWorld module will be loaded.
-From there, type "main" and the main function will run, printing "Hello World" to the screen.
+From there, type `main` and the main function will run, printing "Hello World" to the screen.

 The second way to run this code is to open the terminal inside VS Code and type "runghc ./HelloWorld".
 The program will compile and print "Hello World" to the screen.
 #### Comments